-We would like to thank the following for their contributions to the “Rhode Island in the Revolutionary War” module of the EnCompass Project.
+We would like to thank the following for their contributions to the “Rhode Island in the American Revolution” module of the EnCompass Project.

 - Providence College partners Mark Caprio, Elizabeth Tietjen, and Rebecca Maxfield of the Phillips Memorial Library Digital Projects